josephmjoy/robotics/java_robotutils/README.md

 ```Java
 log1.flush();
 ```
-Add the key-value pair "mode:auton" to all subsequent messages submitted to `log1`.
+Add the tag-value pair "mode:auton" to all subsequent messages submitted to `log1`.
 ```Java
 log1.addTag("mode", "auton");
 ```
-Let us now createt a new instance of `StructuredLogger.Log`.
+Let us now create a new instance of `StructuredLogger.Log`.
 ```Java
 StructuredLogger.Log log2 = log1.newLog("LOG2");
 ```
-Start a 'relative timestamp' (RTS) all subsequent log messages from this log instance will have an '_rts' tag inserted with the time in milliseconds relative to this call, for example "_rts:293".
+Start relative 'timestamp' (RTS) logging.
+All subsequent log messages from this log instance will have an "_rts" tag inserted whose value is the time in milliseconds relative to this call, for example "_rts:293".
 This tag will be inserted only for `Log` instance `log2`, not `log1`.
 ```Java
 log2.startRTS();
 ```
 Use the trace calls for high-frequency logging.
+These are logged at priority level 2 and with the "_cat" tag set to "TRACE".
 ```Java
 log2.trace("This is a trace message");
 log2.trace("bearing", "x:3 b:2 angle:45");